Rookout/deployment-examples/aws-ecs/README.md

 ## Running on ECS

-1. Build the docker image `docker build --tag node-ecs-example .`

-1. Upload docker image to [Amazon ECR](https://console.aws.amazon.com/ecs/home?#/repositories/create/new)
+1. Build & Upload docker image using this guide to [Amazon ECR](https://console.aws.amazon.com/ecs/home?#/repositories/create/new)
     - Follow instructions in the link in order to create and upload to the repository

 1. Create a task definition in [Amazon ECS](https://console.aws.amazon.com/ecs/home?#/taskDefinitions/create)